All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take peptides orally instead of injecting?

 Some peptides, like BPC-157, have been studied in oral form.
-However, most peptides have limited oral bioavailability and are prescribed as subcutaneous injections for maximum effectiveness.
+But most peptides have limited oral bioavailability and are prescribed as subcutaneous injections for maximum effectiveness.
 Your provider will recommend the best route of administration for your specific peptide.

 What happens if I stop peptides after one cycle?